General Information and Important Details

-Only “A” relay teams may score points.
+Only “A” relay teams may score points in relay events.
 If an “A” relay team is DQ’d, the swim team receives no points for that relay (i.e., no points are ever awarded to “B” or “C” teams, even if they beat an “A” team).
 In the event of a tie, the points for the applicable place, plus the immediately following place, are added together and split equally.
 For example, if there is a tie for 1st Place in any individual event, each swimmer gets 4 points (5 points, plus 3 points, divided by 2 = 4 points), and the next fastest swimmer is awarded 2 points for 3rd Place.

 Ribbons – Ribbons are awarded for individual events, 1st thru 8th place, and for relays, 1st and 2nd place.
 At all dual meets:

 NOTE – No ribbons are awarded for 15 & up events

 The All-Star Meet for the SouthPark Swim League is usually held at the Mecklenburg County Aquatic Center (MCAC) in uptown.
-The All-Star Meet is usually the last Thursday before the week of July 4th.
+The All-Star Meet is usually the last Wednesday or Thursday before the week of July 4th.
 The CSRC All-Star Team is chosen by the coaches and is based on times from the season.
 A swimmer must compete in a minimum of three (3) meets to be eligible for the All-Star Team.
 There are no Shrimp events at the All-Star Meet; however, a shrimp may age up to swim in an 8 & Under event if qualified.

-Please note: NOT ALL SWIMMERS WHO ARE ON THE ALL-STAR TEAM WILL SWIM AT THE ALL-STAR MEET.
+Please note: NOT ALL SWIMMERS WHO MAKE THE ALL-STAR TEAM WILL SWIM AT THE ALL-STAR MEET.
 League rules require each team to have alternates for each event so our All-Star Team consists of participants AND alternates.
 Some alternates may not swim, but their presence is important for our team and they are still members of the All-Star Team.